Highlight of Programs & Services

 Cookbook Club

-• The library cookbook club meets at the library every first Thursday of the month from 12:00pm-1:00pm.
+The library cookbook club meets at the library every first Thursday of the month from 12:00pm-1:00pm.
 Every month the club has new cookbooks to review and use.
-The meetings are over lunch and designed to be potluck style, participants bringing a dish to share.
+The meetings are over lunch and designed to be potluck style, with participants bringing a dish to share.
 Cookbook club is for adults and there is no cost to join.
 However, participants must pay for their own ingredients and cooking needs.